South Shields Grammar-Technical School for Boys

 Nov 1965 The new swimming pool is officially opened (before this, swimming lessons were available only by going to the Derby Street Baths in South Shields)

 9 Nov 1965 The head receives a letter from Duncan McKinnon, an old boy of the school, who was spending the year at the Maua Hospital in Kenya.
 The letter appeals for urgent financial assistance to help with hospital equipment.
 The school gears up for a massive fund-raising exercise to raise the target of £500.
-Boys throughout the school invent ways of raising money and on 21st December, a ceremony marked the sending of a telegram saying that the target had been reached (£414 had been raised by boys, £174 from other sources, including donations) In the end, the school sent £710 to the hospital project.
+Boys throughout the school invent ways of raising money and on 21st December, a ceremony marked the sending of a telegram saying that the target had been reached (£414 had been raised by boys, £174 from other sources, including donations) In the end, the school exceeded its target and sent £710 to the hospital project.

 Spring 1966 First annual Spring Concert is held